pleabargain/EnglishHelpsYourCareer/idioms.md

 # Kiss of death
 * The kiss of death is an action that means failure or ruin for someone, a scheme, a plan, etc.
 # Kiss something goodbye
-* If someone tells you that you can kiss something goodbye, you have no chance of getting or having it.<br />
+* If someone tells you that you can kiss something goodbye, you have no chance of getting or having it.
 # Kissing cousin
 * A kissing cousin is someone you are related to, but not closely.
 # Kitchen-sink